Kerogen: Composition

 Kerogen is a complex mixture of organic chemical compounds that make up the most abundant fraction of organic matter in sedimentary rocks.
 As kerogen is a mixture of organic materials, it is not defined by a single chemical formula.
 Its chemical composition varies substantially between and even within sedimentary formations.
 For example, kerogen from the Green River Formation oil shale deposit of western North America contains elements in the proportions carbon 215 : hydrogen 330 : oxygen 12 : nitrogen 5 : sulfur 1.

 Kerogen is insoluble in normal organic solvents in part because of the high molecular weight of its component compounds.
 The soluble portion is known as bitumen.
 When heated to the right temperatures in the earth's crust, (oil window c.
 50–150 °C, gas window c.
 150–200 °C, both depending on how quickly the source rock is heated) some types of kerogen release crude oil or natural gas, collectively known as hydrocarbons (fossil fuels).
-When such kerogens are present in high concentration in rocks such as organic-rich mudrocks shale, they form possible source rocks.
-Shales that are rich in kerogen but have not been heated to required temperature to generate hydrocarbons instead may form oil shale deposits.
+When such kerogens are present in high concentration in rocks such as organic-rich mudrock shale, they form possible source rocks.
+Shales that are rich in kerogen but have not been heated to the temperatures required to generate hydrocarbons instead may form oil shale deposits.

 The chemical composition of kerogen has been analyzed by several forms of solid state spectroscopy.
 These experiments typically measure the speciations (bonding environments) of different types of atoms in kerogen.
 One technique is 13C NMR spectroscopy, which measures carbon speciation.
-NMR experiments have found that carbon in kerogen can range from almost entirely aliphatic (sp3 hybridized) to almost entirely aromatic (sp2 hybridized), with kerogens of higher thermal maturity typically having higher abundance of aromatic carbon.
-Another technique is Raman spectroscopy.
-Raman scattering is characteristic of, and can be used to identify, specific vibrational modes and symmetries of molecular bonds.
-The first-order Raman spectra of kerogen comprises two principal peaks; a so-called G band ("graphitic") attributed to in-plane vibrational modes of well-ordered sp2 carbon and a so-called D band ("disordered") from symmetric vibrational modes of sp2 carbon associated with lattice defects and discontinuities.
+NMR experiments have found that carbon in kerogen can range from almost entirely aliphatic (sp3 hybridized) to almost entirely aromatic (sp2 hybridized), with kerogens of higher thermal maturity typically having higher abundance of aromatic carbons.
+Another technique is Raman spectroscopy, which uses Raman scattering to identify specific vibrational modes and symmetries of molecular bonds.
+The first-order Raman spectra of kerogen comprises two principal peaks; a so-called G-band ("graphitic") attributed to in-plane vibrational modes of well-ordered sp2 carbon and a so-called D band ("disordered") from symmetric vibrational modes of sp2 carbon associated with lattice defects and discontinuities.
 The relative spectral position (Raman shift) and intensity of these carbon species is shown to correlate to thermal maturity, with kerogens of higher thermal maturity having higher abundance of graphitic/ordered aromatic carbons.
-Complementary and consistent results have been obtained with infrared (IR) spectroscopy, which show that kerogen has higher fraction of aromatic carbon and shorter lengths of aliphatic chains at higher thermal maturities.
-These results can be explained by the preferential removal of aliphatic carbons by cracking reactions during pyrolysis, where the cracking typically occurs at weak C-C bonds beta to aromatic rings and results in the replacement of a long aliphatic chain with a methyl group.
+Complementary and consistent results have been obtained with infrared (IR) spectroscopy, which show that kerogen has a higher fraction of aromatic carbons and shorter lengths of aliphatic chains at higher thermal maturities.
+These results can be explained by the preferential removal of aliphatic carbons by cracking reactions during pyrolysis, where the cracking typically occurs at weak C–C bonds beta to aromatic rings and results in the replacement of a long aliphatic chain with a methyl group.
 At higher maturities, when all labile aliphatic carbons have already been removed—in other words, when the kerogen has no remaining oil-generation potential—further increase in aromaticity can occur from the conversion of aliphatic bonds (such as alicyclic rings) to aromatic bonds.